Skip to main content

 • International Financial Reporting Standards

-EU-endorsed IFRS are required for the preparation of separate and consolidated financial statements of listed companies and public interest entities (PIEs) which are defined as banks, central credit institutions, insurers, and any enterprise, institution or public body forming part of one of the categories designated pursuant to Section 2 of the Audit Firms Supervision Act that makes it possible for the legislator to expand the class of PIEs.
-Section 2 has not been 'used' to date.
+Per the IFRS Foundation, EU-endorsed IFRS are required for the preparation of separate and consolidated financial statements of listed companies and as well as large private limited companies that are deemed to have public accountability – this includes banks, central credit institutions, insurers, and any enterprise, institution or public body forming part of one of the categories designated pursuant to Section 2 of the Audit Firms Supervision Act that makes it possible for the legislator to expand the class of PIEs.
+In addition, all companies in the Netherlands that use EU-endorsed IFRS Standards are also required to follow a part of the Dutch Accounting Standards (DAS) for Medium-sized and Large Entities, developed by the DASB.
+Banks, financial institutions, and credit institutions are subject to additional reporting requirements by the Dutch Central Bank while insurance companies also follow regulations outlined by the Dutch Authority for the Financial Markets.

-As for small entities, they can choose one of four options/standards to prepare their financial statements: Dutch Corporation Tax Act; Dutch Accounting Standards for Small Entities; Dutch Accounting Standards for Medium-sized and Large Entities; or EU-endorsed IFRS and sections of the Dutch Accounting Standards for Medium-sized and Large entities.
+Small entities may choose one of four options/standards to prepare their financial statements: Book 2 of the Dutch Civil Code combined with fiscal valuations; Dutch Accounting Standards for small entities; Dutch Accounting Standards for medium sized and large entities; or IFRS Standards as adopted by the EU combined with a part of the Dutch Accounting Standards for medium-sized and large entities.

 Current Status: Adopted